FawzY93/architecture/README.md

 ## Introduction
-* This is implementation of simplified MIPS (pipeline) microprocessor by VHDL
+* This is implementation of simplified MIPS (pipeline) microprocessor coded by VHDL.
-* it's academic Project of (Computer Architecture) course
+* It's an academic Project of (Computer Architecture) course.

 ## Specification
   * Word length 16 bits.